juxor/afaq/markdown/secH3.md

 and technology to further the ends of those with power, namely capitalists and managers.
-Why should they use that power to develop technology and industrial structures which lead to workers' self-management and power rather than technologies and structures which enhance their own position vis--vis their workers and society as a whole?
+Why should they use that power to develop technology and industrial structures which lead to workers' self-management and power rather than technologies and structures which enhance their own position vis-a-vis their workers and society as a whole?
 As such, technological and industrial development is not "neutral" or just the "application of science."
 They are shaped by class struggle and class interest and cannot be used for different